-Florida law requires notice of any action that will affect a person’s legal rights including a divorce case.
+Florida’s state law requires notice of any action that will affect a person’s legal rights, including a divorce case.
 Notice means you inform the opposing party of the actions that you are taking in court.
-Notice can be an issue if you need to file divorce and don’t know where your spouse is.
+Notice can be an issue if you need to file a divorce and don’t know where your spouse is.
 Generally, Florida divorce law will require you to locate and personally serve the opposing with the divorce petition.
-Thus, if you are unable to find your spouse you will need to take other steps to provide proper notice.
+Thus, if you cannot find your spouse, you will need to take other steps to provide proper notice.
 Service/ notice can be a complex issue with many procedural requirements.
-Therefore, if you need assistance it is best to retain a divorce attorney to assist with these matters.
+Therefore, it is best to retain a divorce attorney to assist with these matters if you need assistance.

 The Diligent Search & Inquiry

 Generally, the first step is to complete a diligent search and inquiry to attempt to find your spouse.
 A good divorce attorney can help you with an investigation to find your spouse.
 In many circumstances, an investigation by a divorce lawyer will result in a successful location of the opposing party.